-Clinical Guideline Decemmendation(s) Cililical Guideline Recommendation(s) needed should be chosen as the first-line antiemetic in the emergency department.
-American Academy of Neurology/Child Neurology is approved to the same and the same approved to th Society: may also be used as an alternative option.
-Practice Parameter: Sumatriptan nasal spray may also be used when the above analyze is fail, there is no data to support or content the use of orel Pharmacological analgesics fail; there is no data to support or contest the use of oral Treatment of Migraine triptans in this population and inadequate data to draw conclusions on the efficacy of subcutaneous sumatriptan.
-Headache in Children on the emcacy of subcutaneous sumathplan. and Adolescents (2004) 14 American Academy of NSAIDs are considered first-line therapy.
-Family Physicians/ In patients whose migraines fail to respond to NSAIDs, use migraine- American College of specific agents.
+Clinical Guideline Recommendation(s) needed should be chosen as the first-line antiemetic in the emergency department.
+American Academy of Ibuprofen should be considered first-line therapy.
+Acetaminophen Neurology/Child Neurology may also be used as an alternative option.
+Society: Brastica Parametery Sumatriptan nasal spray may also be used when the above Phactice Parameter. analgesics fail; there is no data to support or contest the use of oral Treatment of Migraine on the officacy of subcutaneous sumptrinten Headache in Children on the encacy of subculaneous sumainplan. and Adolescents (2004) 14 American Academy of NSAIDs are considered first-line therapy Family Physicians/ In patients whose migraines fail to respond to NSAIDs, use migraine- American College of specific agents.
 Recommended agents include dihydroergotamine Physicians-American nasal spray, naratriptan, rizatriptan, subcutaneous or oral sumatriptan Society of Internal and zolmitriptan.
-Medicine: Select a non-oral route of administration for patients whose migraines Pharmacologic present early with nausea or vomiting as a significant component of Management of Acute the symptom complex.
+Medicine: • Select a non-oral route of administration for patients whose migraines Pharmacologic present early with nausea or vomiting as a significant component of Management of Acute the symptom complex.
 Treat nausea with an antiemetic.
-Attacks of Migraine and Acute therapies should be limited to no more than two times per week Prevention of Migraine to guard against medication overuse headache, or drug-induced Headaches (2002) 15 headache, per expert opinion.
+Attacks of Migraine and • Acute therapies should be limited to no more than two times per week Prevention of Migraine to guard against medication overuse headache, or drug-induced Headaches (2002) headache, per expert opinion.
 European Federation of Acute treatment Neurological Societies: Drugs of first choice for mild or moderate migraine attacks are European Federation of analgesics.
-In order to prevent drug overuse headache, the intake of Neurological Societies simple analgesics should be restricted to 15 days per month and the Guideline on the Drug intake of combined analgesic to 10 days per month.
-Treatment of Migraine- The use of antiemetics in acute migraine attacks is recommended to Revised Report of an treat nausea and potential emesis and because it is assumed that European Federation of these drugs improve the resorption of analgesics.
+In order to prevent drug overuse headache, the intake of Neurological Societies simple analgesics should be restricted to 15 days per month and the Guideline on the Drug Intake of combined analgesic to 10 days per month.
+Povisod Poport of an I he use of antiemetics in acute migraine attacks is recommended to European Enderation of these drugs improve the reservation of applaceies.
 Of note, there is no Neurological Societies evidence to support this.
-Metoclopramide is recommended for adults Task Force (2009) 16 and adolescents, and domperidone for children.
-There are very few randomized, placebo-controlled trials on the efficacy of ergot alkaloids in acute migraine treatment.
+Metoclopramide is recommended for adults Task Force (2009) 16 and adolescents, and domperidone for children There are very few randomized, placebo-controlled trials on the efficacy of ergot alkaloids in acute migraine treatment.
 The advantage of these agents is a lower recurrence rate in some patients.
 The ergot alkaloids should be restricted to patients with very long migraine attacks or with regular recurrence.
-Use must be limited to 10 days per month.
-Triptans are migraine medications and should not be applied in other headache disorders except cluster headache.
+Use must be limited to 10 days per month. • Triptans are migraine medications and should not be applied in other headache disorders except cluster headache.
 The efficacy of all available triptans has been proven in large, placebo-controlled trials.
 Evidence suggests that the earlier the triptans are taken the better their efficacy; however, there is evidence to support that triptans can be effective at any time during a migraine attack.
 The use of triptans is restricted to maximum nine days per month by the International Headache Society criteria.
-A second dose of the triptan is effective in most cases; if the first dose of a triptan is not effective, the second dose is useless.
-Combining an NSAID with a triptan reduces headache recurrence.
-A triptan can be efficacious even if another triptan was not.
-Subcutaneous sumatriptan has the fastest onset of efficacy (10 minutes).
-There is no evidence that different oral formulations, such as rapidly dissolving tablets, wafer forms or rapid release forms act earlier than others. เม่นเป็นเอเจ.
+A second dose of the triptan is effective in most cases; if the first dose of a friptan is not effective, the second dose is useless.
+Combining an NSALD with a triptan reduces headache recurrence A trintan can be efficacious even if another trintan was not Subcutaneous sumatrintan has the fastast onset of efficacy (10 minutes) There is no evidence that different oral formulations such as rapidly dissolving tablets, wafer forms or rapid release forms act earlier than others. earlier than others.